-Students can check out materials from SUM's physical library of 30,000 print titles.
-Course textbooks can be borrowed, and laptops are available on a first-come, first-served basis for homework.
-Kindle Fires are available for e-book research.
-Photo-copying and printing is also offered to the on-campus students.
-The library also provides spaces for group study and private study to accommodate for students' different learning styles.
-Additionally, the Director of Student Life and Ministry arranges for tutoring and study hall for all students who would like extra attention.
+Main Campus students have access to the limited reference collection located in the SUM Chapel.
+Course textbooks can be borrowed, and laptops are available on a first-come, first-served basis for homework, and Kindle Fires are available for e-book research.
+Photocopying and printing are also offered through the Main Office.
+The Main Campus provides spaces for group study and private study to accommodate students' different learning styles.
+Additionally, the Campus Pastor arranges for tutoring and study hall for all students who would like extra attention.